Condorcet Markets: Introduction

-\paragraph{Contribution} To the best of our knowledge, the above one is a novel perspective on information markets.
-In particular, counter to the common assumption on traders' beliefs being subjective, we study information markets when traders' beliefs are obtained by Bayesian update from a private independent signal with known (to the trader) accuracy, just like in the classic jury theorems setting.
+\paragraph{Contribution} To answer the above question, we study information markets when traders' beliefs are obtained by Bayesian update from a private independent signal with accuracy known to the trader, just like in the classic jury theorems setting.
 In other words, we study `jurors' as if they were `traders' who, instead of relaying their vote to a central mechanism, trade in an information market.
-In taking this perspective, we ask the above question by comparing the decisions that would be taken based on the equilibrium price of an information market, with the decisions that would be taken by specific weighted majority elections, whose truth-tracking behavior is already well-understood \cite{grofman83thirteen}.
+In taking this perspective, we compare the decisions that would be taken based on the equilibrium price of an information market, with the decisions that would be taken by specific weighted majority elections, whose truth-tracking behavior is already well-understood \cite{grofman83thirteen}.
 Specifically, we aim at identifying correspondences between classes of markets and of weighted majority elections which are equivalent from a decision-making point of view.
-That is, they are such that the weighted majority when agents vote according to the event they believe more likely, always coincides with the event whose price is highest in equilibrium when agents trade in Arrow securities according to their beliefs.
+That is, if agents vote according to the event they believe more likely and aggregate these votes by weighted majority, then they identify the alternative whose Arrow security would have highest price in the equilibrium of the market in which the same agents trade based on their beliefs.
 Figure \ref{fig:commute} depicts such relationship via a commutative diagram.
-Such results open up the possibility of implementing weighted majority voting with proven truth-tracking performance without needing to know jurors' competences, which may be hard to truthfully elicit or estimate \cite{baharad10beyond}.
+This type of results open up the possibility (in principle) of implementing weighted majority voting with proven truth-tracking performance without needing to know (or estimate \cite{baharad10beyond}) jurors' competences.